psychelzh/g-factor/README.md

 * The targets project is named with prefix of `project_`.
 * The targets data store is stored in different subdirectory of `_targets`.
 * The targets pipeline script is stored in `_scripts` subdirectory.

-## Deprecation

-The deprecated projects now live in the `deprecated` folder.
-And functions that are no longer used are moved to files starting with `deprecated-`.